Motion City Soundtrack: Reunion (2019–2024)

 During their three-year break, all of the members moved to different states and pursued different interests.
-Pierre continued to record music and tour as a solo act, issuing his debut effort In the Drink in 2018, which Cain assisted him in producing.
+Pierre continued to record music and tour as a solo act, issuing his debut solo album In the Drink in 2018, which Cain assisted him in producing.
 The following June, the band announced their reformation with a U.S. tour.
 In an interview, Pierre explained their inactivity had given rise to an "excitement" to focus on the band again.
 The tour, named "Don't Call It a Comeback" for a song on their debut album, took place in January 2020.
 Thaxton returned to the band in an official capacity for the tour.
 The band were scheduled to travel to the U.K. for the Slam Dunk Festival that May, but plans were shelved due to the COVID-19 pandemic.
 The five-piece continued to tour in 2022, celebrating the seventeenth anniversary of Commit This to Memory.

-That same year, the group released three new songs.
-The first, a cover of Fountains of Wayne's "A Dip in the Ocean", debuted on Saving for a Custom Van, a tribute compilation celebrating the life of musician Adam Schlesinger.
+In 2020, the group released three new songs.
+The first, a cover of Fountains of Wayne's "A Dip in the Ocean", was featured on Saving for a Custom Van – a tribute compilation celebrating the life of Fountains of Wayne bassist and songwriter Adam Schlesinger. who had passed away earlier that year.
 Midway through the year, the quartet issued a previously unreleased track, "Crooked Ways"; it was recorded a decade prior and submitted for consideration for inclusion in the Twilight film saga.
 Author Stephenie Meyer, in a blog post, suggested it was inspiration for her novel Midnight Sun.
-Lastly, the group recorded a cover of Ed Ackerson's "Wired Weird" for a tribute album to Ackerson, who produced their 2012 album Go and died in 2019.
-Cain has claimed there is "no official plan" for further music, though he believes the band is not entirely finished making new music.
+Lastly, the group recorded a cover of Ed Ackerson's "Wired Weird" for a tribute album to Ackerson, who produced their 2012 album Go and had died in 2019.
+Cain claimed there was "no official plan" for further music at that point, although he believed the band was "not entirely finished" making new music.
 In an Instagram livestream, Pierre hinted at the future possibility of the band releasing new music while answering a viewer's question.
 Pierre responded, "I would like that.
 I'm not sure if anyone else would, but I would."

 In 2023, the band supported the All-American Rejects on the Wet Hot All-American Summer Tour, staging appearances at Adjacent Fest and When We Were Young.
 In 2024, the band embarked on an anniversary tour celebrating I Am the Movie.
-Zach Comtois has filled in as the rhythm guitarist on tour while Pierre recovers from a back injury.
+Zach Comtois was introduced on this tour as the band's new touring rhythm guitarist; Pierre had found himself unable to play guitar live due to a back injury, leaving him to focus solely on lead vocals when performing.
 The group released the single "Stop Talking" in August 2024 to coincide with the theatrical release of the 2024 film Dìdi, which the song features in.
-The single is the first original new material released by the band since Panic Stations in 2015.
+The single was the first original new material released by the band since Panic Stations in 2015.